giampaolo/psutil/README.rst

 (CPU, memory, disks, network, sensors) in Python.
 It is useful mainly for **system monitoring**, **profiling and limiting process resources** and **management of running processes**.
-It implements many functionalities offered by UNIX command line tools such as: ps, top, lsof, netstat, ifconfig, who, df, kill, free, nice, ionice, iostat, iotop, uptime, pidof, tty, taskset, pmap. psutil currently supports the following platforms:
+It implements many functionalities offered by classic UNIX command line tools such as *ps, top, iotop, lsof, netstat, ifconfig, free* and others. psutil currently supports the following platforms:

 - **Linux**